 For instance, if you’re looking to get more email subscribers for your industrial services monthly newsletter, your SEO strategy may focus more on existing website visitors.
 One looking to focus on generating more website traffic will focus on becoming visible to broader audiences.

 You can choose to measure your industrial SEO efforts in several ways.
 Engagement metrics will give you insight into elements of the user experience and help you plan the next steps of your industrial digital marketing strategy.

 Conversion rate measures the engagement by dividing the number of times your desired action was reached over the number of unique page visits.
 Essentially, it tells you who signed up for that email list, watched the demo video, or followed any other call to action after visiting your site.

 Time on the page tells you how long an individual spent on your page before leaving.
 This gives you an idea of whether visitors are consuming the information on a page.

 If you have a blog post that’s 1000 words, and readers are only spending a few seconds on it, they’re probably not reading what you have on there.
 It would appear that the information isn’t useful to them.

-A low time-on-page stat doesn’t always have bad implications, though.
+A low time-on-page start doesn’t always have bad implications, though.
 For instance, a client looking for a phone number would spend a short amount of time on your contact page.
-This is actually a good thing because it means they found the information they need quickly.
+This is actually a good thing because it means they found the information they needed quickly.